vgarshin/gsom_jhub_deploy/README.md

 - R environment
 - Minimal Python environment

-All of the images for environments are taken or inherited from [THIS RESOURCE](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).
+All of the images for environments are taken or inherited from the [Jupyter docker stack collection](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).

 #### How to customize